david-yu/vagrant-centos/README.md

 ## Configure Devicemapper

 After provisioning the node and installing CS Engine it is highly recommended to configure DeviceMapper to use direct-lvm mode in production.
+You can read more about selecting Graph Drivers here: https://success.docker.com/KBase/An_Introduction_to_Storage_Solutions_for_Docker_CaaS#Selecting_Graph_Drivers

-The best practice is to provide a spare block device to create a logical volume as a thinpool.
+The best practice for configuring DeviceMapper with Docker is to provide a spare block device to create a logical volume as a thinpool for the graph driver storage.
 In Virtual Box you may manually create a new disk and attach it to the vm.
 When you run 'fdisk -l' you should be able to see the disks that are available to you:

 ```
 Disk /dev/sda: 42.9 GB, 42949672960 bytes, 83886080 sectors